umarpervaiz/Yelp_SentimentPrediction/README.md

 ##### 2. Data Processing and Cleaning

-converting the nominal data to text.
-We tokenized, lower cased, and filtered the stop words (the, an, a etc).
-Also we decided to drop the words of character length lower than 3 and greater than 25 to get more sensible words.
+Converted the nominal data to text than tokenized, lower cased, and filtered the stop words (the, an, a etc).
+Also dropped the words of character length lower than 3 and greater than 25 to reduce noise

+tf-idf matrix multiplied with star rating to get average score association for words

+##### 3. Sentiment prediction based on different dictionaries

+Harvard (Positive & Negative), Bing Liu and AFFIN (Web-Based) dictionaries has been used

+Cumulative positive > Cumulative Negative (tf-idf matrix with star rating) for prediction classification

+We tried logistic regression, random forest, knn over different dictionaries to train models